-Dr. Mark Moyar is the Director of the Program on Military and Diplomatic History at the Center for Strategic and International Studies.
+Dr. Mark Moyar joined USAID as a political appointee in February 2018.
+He served previously as the Director of the Project on Military and Diplomatic History at the Center for Strategic and International Studies in Washington, DC.
 The author of six books, he has worked in and out of government on national security affairs, international development, foreign aid, and capacity building.
 He holds a B.A. summa cum laude from Harvard and a Ph.D. from Cambridge.

 Dr. Moyar’s newest book is Oppose Any Foe: The Rise of America’s Special Operations Forces (Basic Books, 2017).
 The first comprehensive history of America’s special operations forces, the book builds upon research he conducted while working at US Special Operations Command.
 His book Aid for Elites: Building Partners and Ending Poverty with Human Capital (Cambridge University Press, 2016) illuminates the nexus of international development, governance, and security, and the value of human capital in each of these sectors.
 His critique of US national security policy during the Obama era is entitled Strategic Failure: How President Obama’s Drone Warfare, Defense Cuts, and Military Amateurism Have Imperiled America (Threshold, June 2015).